The Garden Grazer

 Serving

-Garnish: Top your bowl with a teaspoon of chopped fresh parsley, fresh basil, fresh lemon juice, red pepper flakes, or a dash of hot sauce if desired.
+Garnish: Top your bowl with more chopped fresh parsley, fresh basil, fresh lemon juice, red pepper flakes, or a dash of hot sauce if desired.
 You can also add salt and black pepper to taste.

 Storing